DaveM0820/DaveM0820/README.md

-# Hi there!
+# Hi!
 I'm David Mitchell - an aspiring software developer and AI enthusiast!

 I am currently a software development student at Mohawk College, with a passion for machine learning and game development.
 I've completed projects in multiple programming languages including C#, Java, JavaScript, PHP, and Python.
 Through my educational journey and personal projects, I've cultivated a strong problem-solving ability, technical support skills, and an eye for innovative solutions.
 Now, I'm seeking a co-op position to further hone my skills and contribute to real-world projects.